CodeFreezeAI/xcf/README.md

 - Environment variables with `env`
 - Try restarting your AI assistant

-Created by XCodeFreeze Automation and CodeFreeze.ai Joint forces for a Better Future in AI*
+Created by XCodeFreeze Automation and CodeFreeze.ai Joined Forces for a Better Future in AI